 The first method is usually found in liturgical churches among classically trained musicians.
 These demand a strict adherence to meter and rhythm, with every note rhythm sounding exactly as it is written.
 Often this is referred to as "straight eighths" (as opposed to "swung eighths", which will be discussed next).
 Interestingly enough, it is often classical players who resist improvisation the most, since it's "inexactness" is contradictory to the specific nature of classical music.
 This style can be heard in the MIDI file below.

-There Is Power In The Blood - Traditional Rhythm
+Example 1: There Is Power In The Blood There Is Power In The Blood - Traditional Rhythm |

 The second method is usually found in less formal churches.
 It makes use of a swung rhythm when playing eighths or dotted eighths and sixteenths, which is why it is usually referred to as "swung eighths".
 Instead of each eight note receiving half of the beat, the first receives about 2/3 of the beat, and the second receives the remaining third of the beat.
 This effect can be approximated by saying "Hump-ty Dump-ty".
 Often the dotted eighth and sixteenth note rhythms receive the same treatment, making them indistinguishable from eighth notes.
 Unfortunately, this modification of how the beats are divided has caused some to equate this style with jazz.
 While swung eights are indeed common to jazz, they are by no means exclusive to jazz, and should not be regarded as such.
 This "free-er" interpretation produces a light, happy style, which is very effective when used appropriately.
 This style can be heard in the MIDI file below.